The University of Queensland

 Applicants applying for the Bachelor of Veterinary Science (Hons) will be required to undertake a Situational Judgement Test (SJT).

-Applicants applying for education programs and education dual programs will be required to provide a personal statement.
 The entry requirements for all UQ programs are provided under the program pages on UQ’s Study website.

 Additional information